-Citing a mix of mix of evidence, opinion and experienced observation, Dr. Andrews, who spent decades working in resident training, offered his 10 tips to success in residency during the recent AMA Physicians of the Future Summits—regionalized events offering educational programs and further discussion on policy development relevant to each region and its membership.
+Citing a mix of mix of evidence, opinion and experienced observation, Dr. Andrews, who spent decades working in resident training, offered his 10 tips to thriving in residency.
 Here’s a look at his list.

 The desire and need to keep growing as a physician will serve you well in residency training.
 That also means seeking out learning opportunities during your final months in medical school that will prepare you for residency.

 “By the time you’re in the fourth year in medical school, in many ways you are moving past the things that are going to contribute to your application to residency,” Dr. Andrews said.
 “I encourage you to continue to learn and ask the questions you may have been embarrassed to ask previously.”

 Residency is a job.
 For some residents, it may be their first job in a professional setting.